US gives exemptions to sanctions on Iran Revolutionary Guard

 The notices were published just two days after the Republican administration announced that it would not renew sanctions waivers for countries that import Iranian oil.
 Those waivers, which primarily affect five countries — China and India and U.S. treaty allies Japan, South Korea and Turkey — expire on May 2.
 The announcement sparked a spike in world oil prices due to concerns that the global supply of crude would be diminished if Iranian exports are cut off.

 In the days since, however, concerns have been raised by Iran hawks that the administration may not impose sanctions on those countries if they continue their imports.
-China and Turkey have severely criticized the decision not to renew the waivers and said they will not bow to U.S. pressure while India has said it will try to comply but is hoping for a work-around.

-Under one scenario being considered by the administration, those countries could be allowed to place and pay for future orders of Iranian oil before May 2, essentially front-loading continued imports, according to congressional aides and outside advisers familiar with the matter who spoke on the condition of anonymity to discuss internal deliberations.
+Under one scenario being considered by the administration, those countries could be allowed to place and pay for future orders of Iranian oil before May 2, essentially front-loading continued imports, according to officials, congressional aides and outside advisers familiar with the matter who spoke on the condition of anonymity to discuss internal deliberations.

-Then, the administration could grant them waivers from sanctions to insure, transport and refine the oil that are allowed under the 2012 Iran Freedom and Counter-Proliferation Act, they said.
+Then, the administration could grant them waivers from sanctions to insure, transport and refine the oil under a 2012 law.

-That act, passed in the Obama administration, provides legal authority to impose sanctions on Iran's petroleum industry and foreign countries that do business with it.
-But it also allows for the penalties to be waived.

 The State Department declined to comment on the possibility that Iranian oil imports might continue without sanctions.